Assistant Professor, School of Planning, Design, and Construction

 Prior to joining MSU, she worked at King Abdullah University of Science and Technology in Saudi Arabia, Washington State University, and Philippine Rice Research Institute in the Philippines.
 She also has adjunct faculty appointment with Washington State University and a core faculty of MSU’s Center for Gender in Global Context and MSU’s Africa Studies Center.
 She received her Doctor of Philosophy at Washington State University, Pullman, WA; and undergraduate and Master’s degrees in the Philippines both with distinction and honors.

-Please contact Abby if you have an international story to share or are interested in partnering with MSU on an international funding opportunity.
+Please contact Abby if you are applying for a funding opportunity or looking to partner with MSU on an international funding opportunity.